 “(d) The money deposited into the Fund but not expended in a fiscal year shall not revert to the unassigned fund balance of the General Fund of the District of Columbia at the end of a fiscal year, or at any other time.

-“(e) Any money in the Communicable and Chronic Disease Prevention and Treatment Fund as of the effective date of the AIDS Drug Assistance Fund Amendment Act of 2026, passed on 2nd reading on [DATE] (Enrolled version of Bill 26-661), shall be considered part of the Fund.”.
+“(e) Any money in the Communicable and Chronic Disease Prevention and Treatment Fund as of September 30, 2026 shall be considered part of the Fund.”.

 SUBTITLE C. COMMERCIAL PET FACILITIES